CURO: Curriculum Learning for Relative Overgeneralization: Introduction

-In cooperative tasks, RO occurs when the optimal joint action's utility falls below that of a sub-optimal joint action, which can cause the agents to get stuck into local optima or fail to solve cooperative tasks that require significant coordination between agents.
-An intuitive example illustrating the RO pathology is the partially-observable predator-prey task~\cite{son2019qtran,bohmer2020deep} as shown in Figure~\ref{fig:predator_prey}.
+An intuitive example illustrating the RO pathology is the partially-observable predator-prey task~\citep{son2019qtran,bohmer2020deep} as shown in Figure~\ref{fig:predator_prey}.
 In this task, 2 agents (predators) need to coordinate with each other to capture a prey.
 If both agents surround the prey and execute the \textit{catch} action simultaneously, a prey is caught and a positive reward of magnitude $r$ is given.
 However, if only one surrounding agent performs the \textit{catch} action, a negative reward of magnitude $p$ is given.
-Even though this single agent executes the optimal \textit{individual} action, the miscoordination penalty could discourage it from taking the same action in the future.
-When uncoordinated joint actions are much more likely than coordinated ones, this miscoordination penalty term $p$ can dominate the average value estimated by each agent’s utility.
-This can lead the agents to choose “safe” actions that are likely to tempt them away from the optimal joint action, resulting in failure to capture the prey.
+Otherwise, no reward is given.
+When an agent estimates the utility of taking the catch action, it typically considers arbitrary action that the other agent might take and estimates the average utility, since it does not know the other agent's action.
+The miscoordination penalty term $p$ can then dominate the average value estimated by each agent’s utility.
+This can lead the agents to choose “safe” actions that are likely to tempt them away from the optimal joint action.
+Agents eventually converge to sub-optimal solutions since there is not enough positive experience to help agents learn an accurate estimate of the optimal joint action's Q-value.
 RO can therefore be detrimental to many cooperative multi-agent tasks that require extensive coordination among agents.

-\citet{rashid2020weighted} show that this problem can be addressed by introducing a weighting scheme to place more importance on the better joint actions to learn a richer class of joint action-value functions.
-They propose WQMIX, which infers this weighting scheme from an unrestricted joint action-value function that is learned simultaneously.
-While WQMIX has demonstrated some success in solving the predator-prey task exhibiting RO as mentioned above, our experimental results show that it can still fail to solve cooperative tasks that exhibit strong RO (e.g., the same predator-prey task but with a high miscoordination penalty $p$).
-We still lack reliable MARL methods for tackling RO.
+Recent value-based MARL methods such as WQMIX~\citep{rashid2020weighted} and QPLEX~\citep{wang2021qplex} have demonstrated some success in solving the predator-prey task exhibiting RO as mentioned above, however, we empirically find that they can still fail to solve cooperative tasks that exhibit strong RO (e.g., the same predator-prey task but with a high miscoordination penalty $p$).
+Furthermore, although RO has mostly been investigated in value-based MARL approaches, our experimental results show that RO pathology can also arise in multi-agent policy gradient methods, preventing agents from improving their policies efficiently or escaping local optima.
+Therefore, developing reliable MARL methods for tackling RO is a particularly important problem.